qdrant/landing_page/qdrant-landing/content/documentation/embeddings/premai.md

 To set up our constants, we need to define `project_id` and `embedding_model` for Prem.
 You can find details on obtaining your `project_id` and API Key [here](https://docs.premai.io/quick-start).

-For Qdrant, we need to specify our server URL and collection name for sending CRUD requests to the vector database.
-More information is available in Qdrant’s [quick start guide](https://qdrant.tech/documentation/quick-start/) and [concepts](https://qdrant.tech/documentation/concepts/).

-Additionally, we will need a list of documents.
-For simplicity, we'll define a small list here, but in real scenarios, this list would come from a database or API call.

-**Python**

 ```python
 # Note: project_id: 123 is a dummy project id